PockyBum522/printer-monoprice-iiip/README.md

 When adding the printer, in the Machine Settings windows, replace the "Start G-code" entirely with the following (Sans ``` if you're in plaintext/not markdown)

 ```
-; ----------===== SETUP GCODE BEGIN =====----------    NOTE: Remove stupid monoprice FW line if not using stupid monoprice FW
+; ----------===== SETUP GCODE BEGIN =====----------
 G21                                                          ; Metric values
 G90                                                          ; Absolute positioning
 M83                                                          ; Relative extrusion mode
 M106                                                         ; Start with the fan at 100%.
 We must do this because the IIIP uses the same fan for part cooling as it does for heat-break cooling
-M83                                                          ; Relative positioning to move head up
+G91                                                          ; Relative positioning to move head up
-M220 S25                                                     ; FOR STUPID MONOPRICE FW ONLY: Set feedrate percent to very low because the FW is stupid.
-Remove this if you put a custom FW on the printer
 M211 S0                                                      ; Remove soft stop since machine isn't homed yet.
 But we don't want to home until things are hot, in case there's cold filament sticking out a little
-G1 F2000                                                     ; Set default travel speed (Used when feedrate isn't explicitly specified in subsequent g commands)
+G1 F1500                                                     ; Set default travel speed (Used when feedrate isn't explicitly specified in subsequent g commands)
-G0 Z20                                                       ; Move head up a little in case it's at bed level.
-This way the user can pull any filament that oozes out off.
-Also it's not heating the nozzle directly on the bed
+G0 Z15                                                       ; Move head up a little in case it's at bed level.
+So the user can pull any filament that oozes, off.
+Also not heating the nozzle directly on the bed
 M211 S1                                                      ; Re-enable soft stops
 G90                                                          ; Back to absolute positioning
 M140 S{material_bed_temperature_layer_0}                     ; Set Heat Bed temperature